chrysaliswoon/CICD-terraform/README.md

 # CICD-terraform
-This project illustrates the whole CI/CD pipeline using Terraform
+This project illustrates the whole CI/CD pipeline using Terraform.

+Before doing this, ensure that your AWS credentials are loaded

 # Terrform Workflow